g-haine/scrimp/README.md

 ## What is SCRIMP?

-**SCRIMP** is a python collection of methods and classes for the structure- preserving discretization and simulation of multi-physics models, using the formalism of port-Hamiltonian systems.
+**SCRIMP** is a python collection of methods and classes for the structure-preserving discretization and simulation of multi-physics models, using the formalism of port-Hamiltonian systems.
 It intends to speed up the coding processus.

+**Notebooks** (Jupyter) are provided as examples.

 ## Development